 var currentBarDate = data.barData.date[0];

-var currentAsUTC = UDI.convertChartDateToUTC(currentBarDate);
+var currentAsUTC = this.convertChartDateToUTC(currentBarDate);

 // Convert to Javascript date object, and output